n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook/common-issues.md

 | Production URL | Activate the workflow | Until workflow deactivated | :x: |

 Refer to [Workflow development](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/workflow-development/) for more information.

+## IPs in Whitelist are failing to connect

+If you have IPs in the allowlist and they're not able to connect check if you are running n8n behind a reverse proxy and if you set the `N8N_PROXY_HOPS` [environment variable](https://docs.n8n.io/hosting/configuration/environment-variables/) number of reverse-proxies n8n is running behind.